The End of the Age of Entitlement, 2014

-A series of inkjet prints on archival paper digitally reiterating gelatin silver film images.
-Each is produced as edition of three + two artist’s proofs.
+An inkjet print on archival paper digitally reiterating a gelatin silver film image.
+It is produced as edition of three + two artist’s proofs.
 Smaller-sized, non-editioned versions are available on request.
 Enquire here.

-The first piece in the series won the ‘2016 SCOPE Galleries Art Award for Art Concerning Environment’.
+This piece won the ‘2016 SCOPE Galleries Art Award for Art Concerning Environment’.